mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step1.md

 `helm version --short`{{execute}}

-Verify there are no other applications installed in any namespace:
+How would you make sure that there are no other applications installed in any namespace?

-`helm list --all-namespaces`{{execute}}
+Click *continue* to see the answer in the next step.